momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

 This tiny code snippet doesn't have an obvious invariant, and I theorize this is because it *is* side-effect free.
 Conceivably, another function in the module would mutate the dictionary and write it, and our invariant would be that `filename` would preserve a JSON encoded dictionary, maybe even of a certain schema.
 The other classic example is a bank account: a transaction can succeed or fail, due to caller error (inputting an invalid currency) or callee error (account database isn't available), but the accounts should never go negative.

 ### Preconditions and postconditions
 Preconditions are things that must be true before a function can execute.
-They are they responsibility of the "client" in the business contract analogy, and if they are not met, the "supplier" does not have to meet the guarantee.
+They are they responsibility of the "client" in the business contract analogy, and if they are not met, the "supplier" doesn't have to do anything.
 Postconditions are the criteria by which the function is graded.
 If they are not met, and no error is indicated, the bug can be attributed to that function.
 This maps really cleanly to the caller and callee problems we delineated above.

-Left up to the programmer is where to draw the line between the two in the software design.
+Left up to the programmer is where to draw the line between the two in their own software design.
 In our toy example above, I've implicitly decided to make the preconditions pretty strict: `filename` must exist and be a JSON encoded dictionary.
 I could have chosen to, for example, accept a file with a single integer ascii-encoded integer, or return None if the file doesn't exist.
 However, I might have been more strict: I do allow dictionaries with a missing `foo` value, and simply return None, and I'm willing to cast the value at `foo` to an integer even if it's a string or float.

-Having a seen a lot of code that tries to lump similar things together with zillions of if statements, usually in the name of deduplication or convenience, and at the cost of unreadability, I would argue that stronger preconditions are better.
+Having seen a lot of code that tries to lump similar things together with zillions of if statements, usually in the name of deduplication or convenience and at the cost of unreadability, I would argue that stronger preconditions are better.
 The deduplication is better done via shared helpers with strong preconditions themselves.
 Casting it int is probably even a bad idea... but I'll leave it as is given that the requirements of this program are pretty arbitrary.

 My postconditions are pretty simple in this case: return the int or None that corresponds to the value of foo at that path.